 “Their own lack of confidence and willingness to both push past the early layers (for fear of ruining what they have) and going to artistic places outside their comfort zone.”

 “To relax and enjoy themselves.
 I find most of us stitchers tend to be perfectionists.
 We want our first to be our best.
 It's nice to remember when sewing a project the first time, it's sorta like making a recipe the first time.
 It might taste great but it might not look like the picture.
 I also always remind my students the first project might take 2 hours but the second might only take 30 minutes.
 There is a new and exciting learning curve for every project you make.
 Remember to enjoy the process and not be anxious about the end results. ”

 Teaching Your Passion™ Course

-If teaching interests you, please sign up to be the first to hear when my online course called Teaching Your Passion™ launches again.
-It’s a 4-week course with lifetime access.
-I’ve structured it carefully and included everything I wish I’d known when I started teaching mixed media art six years ago.
-I’ve designed it as a detailed roadmap for teaching live and online courses.
+If teaching interests you, check out my online course called Teaching Your Passion™.
+I've structured it carefully and included everything I wish I’d known when I started teaching mixed media art many years ago.
+I've designed it as a detailed roadmap for teaching live and online courses.
 I cover dozens of topics including pitching class ideas, getting hired, self-hosting online courses, creating videos, contract negotiations, and more.
 Read more about it including some student testimonials here.